MhtRed/booking-app/README.md

 ## Demo

-Check it out: No demo available yet.
+Check it out 🚀: No demo available yet.
 Stay tuned!